uclaacm/hackschool-f18/session-3-backend-api/README.md

 Now we get an error with status code `400`!

-There you go, you have written your first API!
+You have just written your first API!